pwnjack/prime/README.md

 - Effortless dependencies installation via Bower
 - Updates every change in real-time in your browser
 - Minimization and optimization for /dist version
-- LESS CSS pre-processor support
+- LESS CSS pre-processor and autoprefixer support